 7. Food in Greece

-Souvlaki, meat on a skewer, sometimes mixed with vegetables in between meat cubes, is very popular Greek ‘fast food’.
+Souvlaki, meat on a skewer, sometimes mixed with vegetables in between meat cubes, is a very popular Greek ‘fast food’.
 It is served with fries or baked potatoes and tzatziki sauce.
-All types of meat is used, chicken, pork, beef and even a lamb.
-Gyros is another meat based street food – pieces of meat are stuck on a pole that rotates slowly and being cooked and sliced down to be served in pitta bread with salad and French fries.
+All types of meat are used, chicken, pork, beef, and even lamb.
+Gyros is another meat-based street food – pieces of meat are stuck on a pole that rotates slowly and is cooked and sliced down to be served in pitta bread with salad and French fries.
 Also comes with various meat types.

 Moussaka is another meat dish, minced beef with tomatoes and aborigines, it resembles meat lasagna and it is equally filling and tasty.
 Dolmades is wine leaves stuffed with minced meat mixed with rice and vegetables.
-Greek salad, or Choriatiki, is a world know salad and it comes in many varieties, but core ingredients are tomatoes, cucumbers, green peppers, onions, olives and feta cheese.
-It is usually condimented by salt, vinegar and olive oil.
+Greek salad, or Choriatiki, is a world-known salad and it comes in many varieties, but core ingredients are tomatoes, cucumbers, green peppers, onions, olives, and feta cheese.
+It is usually condiments with salt, vinegar, and olive oil.

 Spanakopita and Tiropita re respectively spinach and cheese pies, also very popular in Greece and can be found in every bakery.

-The experience of Greek cuisine would not be complete without traditional Greek coffee, selection of Greek wines and local beers.
+The experience of Greek cuisine would not be complete without traditional Greek coffee, a selection of Greek wines, and local beers.
 Enjoy!